Severe Weather: What to Do and How to Stay Safe

 “Of course, you can’t prevent severe weather, but you can make sure your community is as prepared and ready as possible," says Glenne Manlig, president of FirstService Residential Alberta.
-Dangerous storms arise without warning in some cases, but there are things you can do to minimize potential injury and damage in your community.
+Dangerous storms and high winds arise with little or no warning but there are things you can do to minimize potential injury and damage in your community.
 Getting through it safely is the goal.

-May through September is tornado and hail season in Alberta, with mid-June and early August being the peak time.
-If you’re a member of your condominium corporation’s board, you’ll want to take additional measures to protect your residents and property as well.
+If you’re a member of your condominium corporation’s board, you’ll want to take additional measures to protect your residents and property.
 One of the most important things you can do is make sure your residents are informed about the risks of dangerous storms and how to respond.

 If your community is partnered with a quality property management company, you can rely on them to assist with immediate communications to residents during an emergency using a system that can send texts, emails, and phone calls.
 Let’s take a look at some of the things you, as a board member, should be communicating to residents about what they should do to prepare for severe weather.